malcolmlett/malcolmlett.github.io/wiki/What-is-Consciousness.md

+---
+title: What is Consciousness
+layout: wiki
+parent: Wiki
+---

 The word "Consciousness" can mean many different things to different people, in different contexts.

 ## What does "Consciousness" mean to me?